bohanl/fsdl-project/csep590c-report.md

 ### More Training Data

 It would be interesting to see how model performs with even training samples.
-It took over 24 hours for MySQL to analyze 3500+ queries with 500 threads on an 8-core laptop.
+It took over 24 hours for MySQL to analyze 3500+ queries with 500 threads on an 8-core laptop (This is IO intensive rather than CPU intensive).
 When the model is built into the query optimizer, the model can be trained as queries come in or it can be pre-trained using a set of training data.

 ### Feedback Loop